Muffliato: Peer-to-Peer Privacy Amplification for Decentralized Optimization and Averaging: Private Decentralized Optimization

 Thus, for any $\eps>0$, Algorithm~\ref{algo:private-decentralized-sgd} with $T^{\rm stop}(\kappa,\sigma^2,n)$ steps and for $K$ as in Theorem~\ref{thm:utility-sgd}, there exists $f$ such that the algorithm is $(\alpha,f)$-pairwise network DP, with:

 where $d=\max_{v\in\cV}d_v$. \end{theorem} The term $\frac{\bar \rho^2}{nL}$ above (which is equal to zero for \emph{Muffliato}-GD, see Remark~\ref{rem:gd_vs_sgd}) is privacy independent.
 It is typically dominated by the first term, which corresponds to the utility loss due to privacy.
-Comparing Theorem~\ref{thm:privacy-gd} with the results for \emph{Muffliato} (Table~\ref{table:sync} in Section~\ref{subsec:muff}), the only difference lies in the factor $D\Delta_{\phi}^2/\mu$.
+Comparing Theorem~\ref{thm:privacy-gd} with the results for \emph{Muffliato} (Table~\ref{table:sync} in Section~\ref{subsec:muff}), the only difference lies in the factor $D\Delta_{\phi}^2\kappa/\mu$.
 Note that $\Delta_{\phi}^2$ plays the role of the sensitivity $\Delta^2$, and $D$ appears naturally due to considering $D$-dimensional parameters.
-On the other hand, $\mu$ is directly related to the complexity of the optimization problem through the condition number $\kappa$: the easier the problem, the better the privacy-utility trade-off of our algorithm.
+On the other hand, $\kappa/\mu$ is directly related to the complexity of the optimization problem: the easier the problem, the better the privacy-utility trade-off of our algorithm.
 Regarding the influence of the graph, the same discussion as after Corollary~\ref{cor:sync_simplified} applies here.
 In particular, for expander graphs like the exponential graph of \cite{ying2021exponential}, the factor $d/\sqrt{\lambda_W}$ is constant.
-In this case, converting to standard ($\epsilon,\delta)$-DP gives $\Tilde{\cO}\big(\frac{D\Delta_{\phi}^2}{\mu n^2\epsilon^2}\big)$, recovering the optimal privacy-utility trade-off of central DP \cite{bassily2014Private,wang2017Differentially} up to logarithmic factors.
-Remarkably, we achieve this optimal rate under a near-linear gradient complexity of $T^{\rm stop}(\kappa,\sigma^2,n)n=\Tilde{\cO}(\kappa n)$ and near-linear total number of messages $T^{\rm stop}(\kappa,\sigma^2,n)Kn=\Tilde{\cO}(\kappa n)$.
+In this case, converting to standard ($\epsilon,\delta)$-DP gives $\Tilde{\cO}\big(\frac{D\Delta_{\phi}^2 \kappa}{\mu n^2\epsilon^2}\big)$, recovering the optimal privacy-utility trade-off of central DP \cite{bassily2014Private,wang2017Differentially} up to a factor $\kappa$.
+Note that we achieve this nearly optimal rate under a near-linear gradient complexity of $T^{\rm stop}(\kappa,\sigma^2,n)n=\Tilde{\cO}(\kappa n)$ and near-linear total number of messages $T^{\rm stop}(\kappa,\sigma^2,n)Kn=\Tilde{\cO}(\kappa n)$.

 \begin{remark}[Time-varying graphs] The analysis of \emph{Muffliato}-GD/SGD presented in this section (Theorems~\ref{thm:utility-sgd} and~\ref{thm:privacy-gd}) assumes constant gossip matrices $W_t=W$.
 A more general version of these results is presented in Appendix~\ref{app:optim} to handle time-varying matrices and graphs.
 This can be used to model randomized communications (as previously described for gossip averaging in Section~\ref{subsec:async_gossip}) as well as user dropout (see experiments in Appendix~\ref{app:expe}).
 Time-varying graphs can also be used to split the privacy loss more uniformly across the different nodes by avoiding that nodes have the same neighbors across multiple gossip computations.
 We illustrate this experimentally for decentralized optimization in Section~\ref{sec:expe}, where we randomize the graph after each gradient step of \emph{Muffliato}-GD. \end{remark}